SUAVETP/Amazon-sales-analysis/README.md

 A few styles (e.g., Dupatta, Saree, Bottoms) underperform in both quantity and revenue.

 ✅ Recommendations
-Focus more on Sets and Kurtas — they bring consistent revenue with lower return rates.
+Focus more on Sets and Kurtas, they bring consistent revenue with lower return rates.

 Investigate quality or sizing issues in Western Dresses to reduce returns.